EESSI/docs/docs/governance/governance.md

 - (Periodic or incidental) video calls

 ## 5. Onboarding and Offboarding
-This Section applies to the Teams described in Section 2.
+This Section applies to the Teams described in the [Roles and Responsibilities](#roles-and-responsibilities) Section.

 ### 5.1 Adding Team Members